-The Black Phoebe is a medium-size sized flycatcher (6.5”) and the only black flycatcher in North America.
+The Black Phoebe is a medium-size sized flycatcher (6.5 in.) and the only black flycatcher in North America.
 The upper back, breast, and head are a sooty black, while the lower back, wings, and tail are brownish slate.
 The belly is entirely white, along with the undertail feathers.

 The Black Phoebe visually locates prey (flies, bees, beetles, butterflies, grasshoppers, etc.) from a low perch or by hovering, and pursues it until capture.
 Typically, only one prey item is captured on each flight, which take place in open areas.
 Small prey is eaten in flight and larger prey is taken to a perch where it is beaten then swallowed whole.
 The Black Phoebe, like other flycatchers, has ligaments connecting the upper and lower jaws that act as springs to snap the gaped jaw shut when an insect is snared.